symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 .. note::

-    You have specified a special requirement for the ``id`` parameter of the route, this is because by default routes will not allow forward slahes "/" in route parameters and our "id" is a path.
+    You have specified a special requirement for the ``id`` parameter of the route, this is because by default routes will not allow forward slashes "/" in route parameters and our "id" is a path.

 Now modify the ``PageAdmin`` class to add the button in a side-menu::